Skip to main content

 Regional Working Groups

-Ystadau Cymru assist Regional Working groups who identify, plan and deliver collaborative projects aligned with Ystadau Cymru objectives and regional priorities; they are aligned to the Corporate Joint Committees boundaries:
+Ystadau Cymru assist Regional Working groups who identify, plan and deliver collaborative projects aligned with Ystadau Cymru objectives and regional priorities; current groups are listed below:

 • North Wales